 A LITTLE PAIN IS BETTER THAN GETTING BIT

 So, why do we subject our dogs to this training?
 “I’d rather my dog experience a little pain than getting bit, or worse, killed, from a snake bite.”
 We all can relate to that statement.
 Our dogs are family and we want to keep them safe, so if a little pain means that they won’t get bit, then most people will justify it.
 Just like in a human circumstance, pain can be a teaching moment.
 But, the good news is, there is another way that doesn’t require them to get hurt or experience pain.
-In fact, they can enjoy learning and have fun in the process, so there’s no need to justify the pain and fear your dog will experience with the shock collar.
+In rattlesnake avoidance training, both you and your dog can enjoy learning and have fun in the process, so there’s no need to justify the pain and fear your dog will experience with the shock collar.

 Unlike the shock collar method, using positive reinforcement methods removes both the fear and the pain elements.
 It teaches your dog what to do when they see, smell or hear a snake.
 They will know to back away, leave the snake, alert you of the snake, and/or come just as well without the fear, and more importantly, without all of the potential fallout and risk associated with the shock.
 And, as a bonus, the positive reinforcement training allows you to develop an even deeper bond and trust level with your dog—something that is eroded each and every time you use pain and aversion techniques in any training.